In retrospect, we really should have visited Edmonton a lot sooner.

-We started off with some stronger whiskeys, moving on to lighter (and more delicious – in my opinion) blends – all the while peppered with interesting whiskey based cocktails!
+We started off with some stronger whiskeys, moving on to lighter (and more delicious – in my opinion) blends – all the while peppered with interesting whiskey-based cocktails.

 Once we realised how late we were for dinner, we bade farewell to everyone (with numbers/emails exchanged and a promise to meet up for drinks later that week) and head out to El Cortez.

-There’s definitely no escaping El Cortez’s Mexican influence and within minutes of sitting down, we were handed tequilas and mezcals to start off the evening with (the former of which I was all to familiar with the latter being something of a new experience for us).
+There’s definitely no escaping El Cortez’s Mexican influence and within minutes of sitting down, we were handed tequilas and mezcals to start off the evening with (the former of which I was all too familiar with the latter being something of a new experience for us).

 Before long nachos, tacos, guacamole and enchiladas made their way to our tables – aptly accompanied by delicious tequila and mescal based cocktails.

-I was tempted to finish off with churros (which I almost ordered at the start) but as it turns out, in what is actually very surprising for me – I decided to skip dinner and head back to the hotel to rest up for our busy week ahead in Edmonton!
+I was tempted to finish off with churros (which I almost ordered at the start) but as it turns out, in what is actually very surprising for me – I decided to skip dinner and head back to the hotel to rest up for our busy week ahead in Edmonton.

-Definitely a fantastic welcome to good old wintry Canada!
+Definitely a fantastic welcome to good old wintry Canada.